microsoft/FluidFramework/docs/content/docs/faq.md

 ### What kind of support is there for real-time editing of text?

 This is the scenario that Fluid was first designed to support.
-Consequently, Fluid Framework is an ideal foundation for rich text editors that support simultaneous editing by multiple clients.
+Consequently, the Fluid Framework is an ideal foundation for rich text editors that support simultaneous editing by multiple clients.
 The SharedString DDS is tailor-made for this scenario.